VR-Rathod/Code-Note/pages/index.md

 	- [[Software]] - This page showcases all types of software, categorized by their functionality and purpose.
 	-
 	- [[Free Assets]] - The ultimate directory of free and open-source resources for developers and creators — fonts, icons, stock images, game assets, 3D models, audio, UI kits, APIs, tools, courses, and more.
 Everything is free forever or open-source.
 	-
+	- [[Awesome random Repos]] - A dedicated space for cool open-source projects, CLI tools, and random developer utilities that don't fit into a strict category.
+-
 - ## more learn
 	- Explore the following links for valuable resources, communities, and tools to enhance your skills:-